COVESA/ifex/README.md

 * Since the class members are public, they can be walked directly through dot-notation in code that is embedded in the template.
-For example, if the passed item is a Service the template can get to the interfaces list by just referencing it:  `item.interfaces`
+For example, if the passed item is a Service the template can get to the namespaces list by just referencing it:  `item.namespaces`

 Dot notation can be chained as needed:
-`item.interfaces[1].methods[0].descripion` - the first method name in the second interface.
+`item.namespaces[1].methods[0].description` - the first method name in the second namespace.
 ...but of course it is more likely to use loop constructs to iterate over lists than to address specific indexes like that:

 ```
-{% for i in item.interfaces %}
+{% for i in item.namespaces %}
-   this is each interface name: {{ i.name }}
+   this is each namespace name: {{ i.name }}
 {% endfor %}
 ```